Are we failing our youngest dual language learners?: New data insights on child care language environments

-Among the most important components of a high-quality early childhood education classroom is the quantity of responsive interactions between teacher and the children in their care.
+Among the most important components of a high-quality early childhood education classroom is the quantity of responsive interactions between a teacher and the children in their care.
 These interactions, called conversational turns, play a critical role in building young children’s brains, boosting their social-emotional development, and giving them the preliteracy skills they need to learn how to read.
-Unfortunately, dual language learners may be missing out on these positive outcomes associated with conversational turns.
+Unfortunately, children who are dual language learners (DLLs) may be missing out on these positive outcomes associated with conversational turns.

-That’s according to new analysis of data from LENA’s “talk pedometer” technology, which suggests that toddler and preschool classrooms across the U.S. provide significantly fewer conversational turns for dual language learners than for their monolingual, English-speaking peers.
+That’s according to new analysis of data from LENA’s “talk pedometer” technology, which suggests that toddler and preschool classrooms across the U.S. provide significantly fewer conversational turns for children who are DLL than for their monolingual, English-speaking peers.

 A few notes on terminology